Ameliapeng/Ameliapeng.github.io/index.md

 *	Implemented in Java an automated test environment for the unit testing.

 **Lexer**
 **School of information and software engineering, UESTC, Chengdu, China**

 Advisor: Dr. Erqiang Zhou
 * Built a Lexer which can identify the validity of the text and output the judgement process and results.
-*	Adopted a **top-down grammar**, which enables lexer to construct a predictive analytical chart, and judged the next step of the lexer by comparing the top of the stack and the input text.
+*	Adopted a top-down grammar, which enables lexer to construct a predictive analytical chart, and judged the next step of the lexer by comparing the top of the stack and the input text.

 ### SKILLS/ INTERESTS
 - Software: C, python, java, tensorflow, PostgreSQL,Linux,LATEX